stehrn/tradebook/SQL.md

 ...
 ```
-Wiring jOOQ into Spring Boot is easy (see [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-jooq)), a very basic demo app (really just a spike), has been written illustrate this for the trade database, to see it in action go to `http://localhost:8080/listPositions`, which is running this code (see [TradebookController](src/main/java/com/stehnik/tradebook/TradebookController.java)):
+Wiring jOOQ into Spring Boot is easy (see [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-jooq)), a very basic demo app (really just a spike), has been written illustrate this for the trade database, to see it in action go to `http://localhost:8080/listPositions`, which is running this code (see [TradebookController](src/main/java/com/stehnik/tradebook/TradebookController.java) positions()):

 ```java
 Configuration jooqConfiguration = <autowired by Spring Boot>